-We look ahead to Apple's various special events, with their pre-launch speculation, mysterious invitations, warm-up music, and a bit of the old Tim Cook razzle-dazzle.
-We discuss when they might take place and what Apple might have up its sleeve for those unveilings.
+In this article we will look into what we can expect from Apple's various special events in 2018, with their pre-launch speculation, mysterious invitations, warm-up music, and a bit of the old Tim Cook razzle-dazzle.
+We'll discuss when they might take place and what Apple might have up its sleeve for those unveilings.

 Occasionally Apple will drop a product on an unsuspecting public like a thunderbolt from a clear sky.
 But mostly it follows a recognisable pattern.
 As a result the grizzled Apple pundits here at Macworld can draw on their experience covering this secretive company to give you a strong - albeit not infallible - guide to when the next Apple event will be held.

 The company's yearly calendar has some regular signposts you can use to orient yourself.
-These are the Apple events we're expecting over the next 12 months:
+These are the Apple events we're expecting over the next 12 months, including the dates for WWDC in June 2018.

 WWDC stands for Worldwide Developers Conference.
 This is an overwhelmingly software-focused event, where Apple announces the flagship features in its annual operating system updates for the benefit of its software developer partners who will have to update their software to work with the new OS.